-There have been a number of important extensions of the basic SPSA method represented by the combination of (3.2) and (3.4).
+There have been a number of important extensions of the basic SPSA method represented by the combination of (6.4) and (6.6).
 Three such extensions are to the problem of global (versus local) optimization, to discrete (versus continuous) problems, and to include second-order-type information (Hessian matrix) with the aim of creating a stochastic analogue to the deterministic Newton-Raphson method.

-The use of SPSA for global minimization among multiple local minima is discussed in Maryak and Chin (2008).
-One of their approaches relies on injecting Monte Carlo noise in the right-hand side of the basic SPSA updating step in (3.2).
+The use of SPSA for global minimization among multiple local minima is discussed in Maryak and Chin (2001).
+One of their approaches relies on injecting Monte Carlo noise in the right-hand side of the basic SPSA updating step in (6.4).
 This approach is a common way of converting SA algorithms to global optimizers through the additional "bounce" introduced into the algorithm (Yin, 1999).
-Maryak and Chin (2008) also show that basic SPSA without injected noise (i.e., eqns.
-(3.2) and (3.4) without modification) may, under certain conditions, be a global optimizer.
+Maryak and Chin (2001) also show that basic SPSA without injected noise (i.e., (6.4) and (6.6) without modification) may, under certain conditions, be a global optimizer.
 Formal justification for this result follows because the random error in the SP gradient approximation acts in a way that is statistically equivalent to the injected noise mentioned above.

-Discrete optimization problems (where θ may take on discrete or combined discrete/continuous values) are discussed in Gerencsér et al. (1999), Hill (2005), and Wang and Spall (2011).
+Discrete optimization problems (where θ may take on discrete or combined discrete/continuous values) are discussed in Gerencsér et al. (1999).
 Discrete SPSA relies on a fixed-gain (constant a_k and c_k) version of the standard SPSA method.
 The parameter estimates produced are constrained to lie on a discrete-valued grid.
-Although gradients do not exist in this setting, the approximation in (3.4) (appropriately modified) is still useful as an efficient measure of slope information.
+Although gradients do not exist in this setting, the approximation in (6.6) (appropriately modified) is still useful as an efficient measure of slope information.

 Finally, using the simultaneous perturbation idea, it is possible to construct a simple method for estimating the Hessian (or Jacobian) matrix of L while, concurrently, estimating the primary parameters of interest (θ).
 This adaptive SPSA (ASP) approach produces a stochastic analogue to the deterministic Newton-Raphson algorithm (e.g., Bazaraa et al., 1993, pp. 308-312), leading to a recursion that is optimal or near-optimal in its rate of convergence and asymptotic error.
 The approach applies in both the gradient-free setting emphasized in this section and in the root-finding/stochastic gradient-based (Robbins-Monro) setting reviewed in Spall (2003, Chaps.
 4 and 5).
-Like the standard SPSA algorithm, the ASP algorithm requires only a small number of loss function (or gradient, if relevant) measurements per iteration-independent of the problem dimension-to adaptively estimate the Hessian and parameters of primary interest.
+Like the standard SPSA algorithm, the ASP algorithm requires only a small number of loss function (or gradient, if relevant) measurements per iteration - independent of the problem dimension - to adaptively estimate the Hessian and parameters of primary interest.
 Further information is available at Spall (2000) or Spall (2003, Sect.
 7.8).
-A recent paper (Spall, 2009) presents two enhancements to ASP, one related to feedback to reduce the error and the other enhancement related to optimal weighting of input information.
-Both enhancements are aimed at improving the quality of the estimates for underlying Hessian (or Jacobian) matrices, thereby improving the quality of the estimates for the primary parameters of interest θ .